aiven/devportal/includes/config-cassandra.rst

 ---------------
 *['integer', 'null']*

-**The hour of day (in UTC) when backup for the service is started.
-New backup is only started if previous backup has already completed.**
+**Hour of the day (in UTC) when the backup for the service is started.
+A new backup is only started if the previous backup has already completed.**